 A large Community Centre was also to be built as part of the new development which would replace the old Village Hall - this had only been intended to be a 'temporary' building about 80 years ago.
 (2020)

 In 2009 Miller Homes began clearing the site

 2011 - work begins on the new Community Centre

-The original, or old, Village Hall on the High Street, it was constructed as a 'temporary' building over 80 years ago!
-(A residential property called 'The Old Village Hall' has been built on the site)
+The original, or old, Village Hall on the High Street was renovated and converted into a residential property now called 'The Old Village Hall', of course!